katcipis/sophia/notes/document-services.md

 needs improvement but I see that we are much better served on this area.

-Golang for example have something that resembles doxygen docs and a system to express examples that are embedded on the docs later.
+Golang for example have something that resembles doxygen docs and a system to express examples that are compiled and run and embedded on the docs later.

-The problem with services is that usually you are integrating with them from language X, the service has been developed in language Y and the developer of X probably doesn't even know which language the service he is consuming has been written on (nor should he, knowing things is fun but having to know in which language a service has been written at this level of abstraction seems like a
+The problem with services is that usually you are integrating with them from language X but the service has been developed in language Y and the developer of X probably doesn't even know which language the service he is consuming has been written on (nor should he, knowing things is fun but having to know in which language a service has been written at this level of abstraction seems like a